nRF51822Bluetooth low energy and 2.4GHz proprietary SoC

 - IAR Embedded Workbench

-Since all nRF51 devices are code comaptible accross Bluetooth low energy, ANT and 2.4GHz, the common application and peripehal sections of the nRF51 SDK enables you to develop and maintain a common code base across the three technologies as well as different nRF51 devices.
+Since all nRF51 devices are code comaptible accross Bluetooth Smart, ANT and 2.4GHz, the common application and peripehal sections of the nRF51 SDK enables you to develop and maintain a common code base across the three technologies as well as different nRF51 devices.

 The Keil MDK-ARM is a complete software development environment for Cortex™-M, Cortex-R4, ARM7™ and ARM9™ processor-based devices.
 MDK-ARM is specifically designed for microcontroller applications, it is easy to learn and use, yet powerful enough for the most demanding embedded applications.